bos-sci/anatomy-docs/README.md

 ##### Adding a primary section to the docs site
 Steps for adding a site section that will be accessible from the primary navigation.
-1. Create content model in Contentful, [https://bsc-ux-ui-creative.quip.com/EGl5AnVvgBua/Contentful-docs-site-authoring-guide](reference authoring guide).
+1. Create content model in Contentful, [reference authoring guide](https://bsc-ux-ui-creative.quip.com/EGl5AnVvgBua/Contentful-docs-site-authoring-guide).
 2. Get idLookup data working for query in App component.
     1. Update `getCollections.graphql` following existing pattern.
     2. Update the TS interface IdLookup in `/types/docs.ts`.